Journal of Physical Organic Chemistry

 The Journal of Physical Organic Chemistry is a monthly peer-reviewed scientific journal, published since 1988 by John Wiley & Sons.
 It covers research in physical organic chemistry in its broadest sense and is available both online and in print.
 The current editor-in-chief is Rik Tykwinski (University of Alberta).

 Highest cited papers

-The following papers have been cited over 180 times:
+According to Web of Science the three most cited papers in the journal are: